 - The standard trading conditions of Redhead Freight Ltd, are those of the British International Freight Association, (BIFA 2017 Edition).
 Generally these terms apply where we contract as a Freight Forwarder, and supply a range of services that may involve sub-contracting to third parties for part of the work.
 Currently our liability under these terms is £ 2.11 per gross kilo – This figure is only approximate as the value changes day to day and is based on 2 Standard Drawing Rights (SDR) per gross kilo.

 - Where Redhead Freight Ltd, act as a carrier within the U.K .and within the Republic of Ireland and to and from the Republic of Ireland and vice versa, the trading conditions are those of the Road Haulage Association, (RHA 2009 Edition).
 Our liability under these terms is £ 1.30 per gross kilo.

-trading conditions are those of the Road Haulage Association, (RHA 2009 conditions of storage).
-These terms apply only when storage
+the trading conditions are those of the Road Haulage Association, (RHA 2009 conditions of storage).
+These terms apply only

 In certain circumstances the provisions of International Conventions may take precedence over our standard conditions of carriage i.e. CMR